publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch13/schII/m__us_usc_t12_s1715z–1a.md

             (A) Provide assistance with respect to such project under section 8 of the United States Housing Act of 1937 \[[42 U.S.C.
 1437f][/us/usc/t42/s1437f]\], to the extent amounts are available for such assistance and without regard to section 16 of such Act \[[42 U.S.C.
 1437n][/us/usc/t42/s1437n]\].

-            (B) Notwithstanding subsection (l)(2)(B) of this section, reduce the rate of interest charged on such loan to a rate of not less than 1 percent.
+            (B) Notwithstanding subsection (l)(2)(B), reduce the rate of interest charged on such loan to a rate of not less than 1 percent.

             (C) Increase the term of such loan to a term that does not exceed the remaining term of the mortgage on such project.

-            (D) Increase the amount of assistance to be provided by the owner of such project under subsection (k)(2) of this section, if applicable, to an amount not to exceed 30 percent of the total estimated cost of the capital improvements involved.
+            (D) Increase the amount of assistance to be provided by the owner of such project under subsection (k)(2), if applicable, to an amount not to exceed 30 percent of the total estimated cost of the capital improvements involved.

-            (E) Permit repayment of the debt service to be deferred as long as the low and moderate income character of the project is maintained in accordance with subsection (d) of this section.
+            (E) Permit repayment of the debt service to be deferred as long as the low and moderate income character of the project is maintained in accordance with subsection (d).

     (n) __Allocation of assistance__